 Our sense of smell influences many physiological pathways including the stimulation of hormones and other metabolic processes.
 Aromatherapy is founded on the body’s predictable response to specific olfactory stimuli.
 Essential oils are widely used in aromatherapy applications.
 Certain essential oils, when diffused in the air, can be very stimulating while others can be calming and soothing.
-Beyond emotional benefits, diffusing essential oils can purify air of unwanted odors and some airborne pathogens.
+Beyond emotional benefits, diffusing essential oils can cleanse air of unwanted odors and some health invaders.
 Low or no-heat essential oil diffusers are recommended as they do not change the chemical structure of the oil being diffused.
-Essential oils can also be used as cleansing and purifying additives to laundry and surface cleaners throughout the home.
+Essential oils can also be used as cleansing additives to laundry and surface cleaners throughout the home.

 Quick Yoga Tip: Try starting a morning practice by placing Wild Orange Essential oil on your wrists.
 Inhale deeply.
 As you work though your sun salutations, you will be able to smell the energizing and uplifting aroma of Wild Orange with each pass of your arms.

 Due to their natural molecular composition, essential oils are easily absorbed by the skin and can be safely applied topically.
 Application of essential oils can have immediate, localized benefit to the target area of application.
 They have restorative and calming properties and can be used effectively with massage and beauty therapy.
-They are also natural disinfectants.
-The chemical structure of essential oils also allows them to be absorbed into the bloodstream via the skin for internal benefit throughout the body.
+The chemical structure of essential oils also allows them to be absorbed into the body via the skin for internal benefit.

 Some oils should be diluted with a carrier oil such as fractionated coconut oil, grape seed, or olive oil.
 Many can be applied NEAT to the skin, meaning applied without a carrier.
 They are great for full body massage or spot treatments of problem areas.